RedaAlb/auto-rc-car/README.md

 ## To do next
+- [ ] Add and use multithreading for the sensor server.
-- [ ] Use multiprocessing for the camera server.
+- [ ] Add and use multithreading for the controller server.

 ## File structure explained